Vincent Nappi Obituary - North Port, FL | Times Herald-Record

-Vincent L. "Vinnie" Nappi of North Port, formally of Bushville, NY, passed away on May 26, 2020.
+Vincent L. "Vinnie" Nappi of North Port, formerly of Bushville, NY, passed away on May 26, 2020.

 Vinnie was born on June 19, 1932 in New York, NY to Louis and Rose Nappi.